 Independent Driving Explained

 At present, examiners give candidates step-by-step instructions during the test.
 For other parts of the test, this will still be true.
-But during the independent driving section of the test, the examiner will ask you to drive by either following a series of directions, following traffic signs, or a combination of both.
+But during the independent driving section of the test, the examiner either ask you to follow directions from a Sat Nav or will ask you to drive by either following a series of directions, following traffic signs, or a combination of both.

 To help you understand where you’re going, the examiner may show you a diagram.
 It doesn't matter if you don't remember every direction, or if you go the wrong way - that can happen to the most experienced drivers.
 Independent driving is not a test of your orientation and navigation skills.

 Driving independently means making your own decisions - this includes deciding when it’s safe and appropriate to ask for confirmation about where you’re going.

 If you ask for a reminder of the directions, the examiner will confirm them to you.